cloudmesh-community/fa18-516-21/notebook.md

 * Changed code formatting in graphql.md draft
 * Updated Query syntax section in graphql.md draft
 * Wrote graphql-python example and updated graphql.md for same.

+# Week Fri 09/21/18 - 09/27/18

+* Exploring chameleon cloud and how to spawn an instance.
+* Updated README.yml